badaix/snapweb/README.md

     ```
 1. Run local web server and watcher
     ```bash
-    npm start
+    npm run dev
     ```

 ## Build for production

 1. Install dependencies: `npm ci`
 1. Build: `npm run build`
-1. Copy the created `build` directory to some path on your snapserver host and
+1. Copy the created `dest` directory to some path on your snapserver host and
    let the `[http] doc_root` in your `snapserver.conf` point to it
 1. Restart `snapserver` and navigate with a browser to
    `http://<snapserver host>:1780`